NervanaSystems/neon/doc/source/user_guide.rst

 Backend Setup
 '''''''''''''
-The backend is controlled via the ``-b`` command line argument, which can be ``gpu`` to select :py:class:`NervanaGPU<neon.backends.nervanagpu.NervanaGPU>` or ``cpu`` to select :py:class:`NervanaCPU<neon.backends.nervanacpu.NervanaCPU>` as the backend.
-By default, the GPU backend is used.
-On machines where no compatible GPU is found, it will automatically fail back to CPU.
+The backend is controlled via the ``-b`` command line argument, which takes a single parameter.
+This parameter value can be ``gpu`` to select our :py:class:`NervanaGPU<neon.backends.nervanagpu.NervanaGPU>` based backend or ``cpu`` to select :py:class:`NervanaCPU<neon.backends.nervanacpu.NervanaCPU>` as the backend.
+By default, the GPU backend is used on machines with a Maxwell capable GPU.
+On machines where no compatible GPU is found, neon will automatically fail back to using the CPU.
 The following block of code sets up the backend.

 .. code-block:: python